EDEN-Redruth Investment - Detailed Case Study

 * https://propertydata.co.uk/stamp-duty-calculator 2018/19, non-residential property

 Note: £661,750 is my best estimate from such information as I could extract from Eden.
-I am confident that it is accurate to within a few percent.
+I am confident that it is accurate to better than 1%.

 On completion of purchase, £661,750 was transferred from Redruth Eden Ltd. to Eden Land Planning Ltd. The Investors knew nothing of this.
 20 of the 22 investors still don't know.
 Eden never divulged that only two-thirds of the Investors’ money was applied to the purchase of land.

 Redruth Eden Ltd is the Special Purpose Vehicle established by Eden Land Planning Ltd to handle transactions pertaining to this project.
-I do not know if there is a bank account associated with Redruth Eden or if the £661,750 was transferred directly from ELS Legal's client account.
-(This seems probable).
+It appears that there is no bank account associated with Redruth Eden and that the £661,750 was transferred directly from ELS Legal's client account where the investment fund had been amassed.

 Eden's intention was apparently to use some of this money as working capital.
-However this was not mentioned in the prospectus.
+However this was not mentioned in the Investors' Presentation.
 To use investment capital as working capital without seeking the investors' approval is most irregular.

-The prospectus had also predicted £25,000 for legal fees around the forward sale of the land.
+The Investors' Presentation had also predicted £25,000 for legal fees around the forward sale of the land.
 This modest figure clearly does not justify retention of £661,750 for 'contingencies'.

 Eden refuses to provide an Investors' Forum (e.g., a WhatsApp Group).
 Eden does not want the true finances to come to light.
 That is why I produced this website, in the hope that some of the investors might find it.